arcus-azure/arcus/community/blog/2021-05 Enhanced request tracking in Arcus.WebApi v1.3/README.md

 For example, health endpoints to track the health of your web API add noise to your telemetry pipeline without a lot of added value.
 Especially when they are called often, and the result is almost always a success.

-We created an `[ExcludeRequestTracking]` attribute that you can place upon routes (both on class and method level).
-This attribute will exclude the entire request tracking functionality from that specific route:
+You can now annotate API controllers and routes with our new `ExcludeRequestTracking` attribute which will ensure that the entire request tracking functionality will be excluded:

 ```csharp
 using Arcus.WebApi.Logging;